Loszii/lyric-analyzer/README.md

 # Plans

 I would like to incorporate the **Spotify API**, since this would get around the user needing to search a song.
-I have already implemented this feature, but until my Spotify App gets its API upgrade approved, it won't work.
+I have already implemented this feature, but until my Spotify App gets its API upgrade approved, it won't work for others.

 # How to Use
 Head over to https://lyric-analyzer.vercel.app/ to test it out!